 Should the accumulation of snow become large enough that normal plowing will not adequately clear areas, Carthage may declare a snow removal emergency.
 During a snow removal emergency, and upon notification via posters and announcements placed in the Todd Wehr Center and residence halls, resident students will be asked to move their vehicles in a specified order from assigned lots to allow for the removal of all snow.
 The notifications will identify the alternative parking location for that day and the sequence of lots to be cleared.
 During a snow emergency, any vehicles remaining in lots designated to be cleared, may be towed at the owners’ expense.
 At the very least, these vehicles risk being stranded in snowdrifts due to plowing activities.

 Carthage personnel and our snow removal contractors will make all attempts to maintain a drivable path for vehicles through our lots and campus drives.
 For safety considerations they must stay a safe distance from parked vehicles while plowing.
 Carthage personnel are not responsible for removing snow from a parked vehicle.
-Carthage Maintenance and Security personnel are not allowed to jump start non-College vehicles.
+Carthage maintenance and safety personnel are not allowed to jump start non-College vehicles.